Hwang Yun-gil

 Hwang Yun-gil (1536–?), also known as Hwang Yun'gil, was a Korean diplomat and ambassador of the Joseon period.
-He was a member of the Western faction in the Joseon court.
-He represented Joseon interests in a tongsinsa (diplomatic mission or corresponding envoys) to Sengoku period in Japan when it was controlled by strongman Toyotomi Hideyoshi.
+He was a member of the Western faction in the court.
+He represented Joseon's interests in a Joseon Tongsinsa (goodwill diplomatic mission) to Sengoku Japan under the control of Toyotomi Hideyoshi.

 1590 mission to Japan

 Between 1590 and 1591, King Seonjo of Joseon sent a mission to Japan led by Hwang Yun-gil, accompanied by Kim Sŏngil and Heo Seong.
 The chronology of this diplomatic embassy encompassed: